 The financial statements for the years ended December 31, 2008 and 2007, incorporated by reference to this prospectus, have been audited by W.T.
 Uniack & Co.
 CPA's P.C., an independent registered certified public accounting firm, to the extent and for the periods set forth in its report and are incorporated herein in reliance upon such report given upon the authority of said accounting firm as an expert in auditing and accounting.
-This includes the audited balance sheet of K-Kitz, Inc. as of December 31, 2008 and 2007, the related income statement for the years ended December 31, 2008 and 2007, statement of cash flows for the years ended December 31, 2008 and 2007, and statement of stockholders' equity for the years ended December 31, 2008 and 2007.
+This includes the audited balance sheet of K-Kitz, Inc. as of December 31, 2008 and 2007, the related income statement for the years ended December 31, 2008 and 2007, statement of stockholders' equity for the years ended December 31, 2008 and 2007.